spacetelescope/stpsf/docs/jwst.rst

 Imaging
 --------

-NIRCam is one of the more complicated classes in ``webbpsf``, and has several unique selectable options to model the two copies of NIRCam each with two channels.
+NIRCam is one of the more complicated classes in ``stpsf``, and has several unique selectable options to model the two copies of NIRCam each with two channels.

 The ``detector`` attribute can be used to select between any of the ten detectors, A1-A5 and B1-B5.
 Additional attributes are then automatically set for ``channel``